The University of Wisconsin Press

 Madison and the New Left in the Sixties

 “At last, a study that puts the saga of the 1960s New Left at the University of Wisconsin–Madison campus into proper context!
-Matthew Levin has done a marvelous job, and this book deserves the widest attention both to scholars and to veterans of the experience.”
+Matthew Levin has done a marvelous job, and this book deserves the widest attention both from scholars and from veterans of the experience.”

 —Paul Buhle, editor of History and the New Left: Madison, Wisconsin, 1950-70